 There are many reasons why this is the case, and this article will look at some of the most important reasons why you're not shredded.

-NEAT stands for Non Exercise Activity Thermogenesis and is a measure of all the calories you burn during the day that don't come from exercise.
-For example walking, cleaning the house, doing the washing up, even things like brushing your teeth, or cooking a meal can burn calories.
+NEAT stands for Non Exercise Activity Thermogenesis and is a measure of all the calories you burn during the day that doesn't come from exercise.
+For example, walking, cleaning the house, doing the washing up, even things like brushing your teeth, or cooking a meal can burn calories.

 If you lead quite a sedentary lifestyle your NEAT can be very low, which will lower your daily calorie expenditure.
 This means that your weight loss may be stalled.

 One way to improve NEAT is to measure your step count, download an app to your phone and start walking everywhere.

 Reason #2: Your Protein Levels Are Too Low

 When dieting having a higher protein intake can make all the difference, high protein levels can improve satiety (feeling full) after a meal, promote body fat loss, and protect lean body mass .

 It can also increase thermogenesis, which means more calories burned throughout the day when compared to a lower protein diet .